Our free membership, business.com+, takes the pain out of choosing new business services.

 Why We Chose Epos Now for Integrations

 When we researched and tested Epos Now, we found it to be one of the most comprehensive and integrative POS systems on the market.
 The software is feature-rich but can integrate with hundreds of third-party applications, which helps businesses streamline critical functions.
-In contrast, many other POS systems we analyzed offer integrations with only about 50 to 70 other applications.
+In contrast, many other POS solutions we analyzed offer integrations with only about 50 to 70 other applications.

-In regard to payment processing, we like that Epos Now integrates with third-party payment processors — many of its competitors require you to use their in-house payment processors.
+We love that Epos Now integrates with third-party payment processors, particularly since many of its competitors require you to use their in-house processors.
 This robust payment processing integration is ideal for those who want the freedom to choose a payment processor that best suits their needs.
 We also appreciate Epos Now’s hardware flexibility.
-Unlike with some competitors, you can purchase hardware separately or as a bundle.
+Unlike with some rival vendors, you can purchase hardware separately or as a bundle.
+While Epos Now works well for the retail and hospitality industries, many other sectors will also find this POS platform a versatile option.

 Did You Know?Did you know